dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 An extension of the Binary Search Tree is the redblack tree.
 A redblack tree is a self-balancing tree structure.
 This prevents the tree from being imbalanced in exchange of longer build time and bigger nodes.
 It was invented in 1972 by Rudolf Bayer.

 On important point to make is that it is not always beneficial to use a balanced tree.
 As Donald Knuth proves in *The art of computer programming, Volume 3, Sorting and searching, second edition, page 430* the search time for balanced tree are not insanely better han non-balanced tree on random insertion data.
 A unbalanced tree has a worse case search time of O(n), but this is very rare and most trees are well balanced.
 A redblack tree has a ~Log(n) and a BST has a ~ 2·log(n) search time.
-Which men both datastrucutes has a time complecity of O(log(n)).
+Which men both data-structures has a time complexity of O(log(n)).

 In 1999, Chris Okasaki showed that insertion in a redblack tree only needs to handle four cases and a because, which makes it easy to implement for project like this.